Sterilization (microbiology): Peracetic acid

 Peracetic acid (0.2%) is a recognized sterilant by the FDA for use in sterilizing medical devices such as endoscopes.
 Peracetic acid which is also known as peroxyacetic acid is a chemical compound often used in disinfectants such as sanitizers.
-It is most commonly produced by the reaction of acetic acid and hydrogen peroxide with each other by using an acid catalyst.
-Peracetic acid is never sold in unstabilized solutions which is why it is considered to be environmentally friendly.
+It is most commonly produced by the reaction of acetic acid with hydrogen peroxide by using an acid catalyst.
+Peracetic acid is never sold in un-stabilized solutions which is why it is considered to be environmentally friendly.
 Peracetic acid is a colorless liquid and the molecular formula of peracetic acid is C2H4O3 or CH3COOOH.
-More recently, peracetic acid is being used throughout the world as more people are using fumigation to decontaminate surfaces to reduce the risk of Covid-19 and other diseases.
+More recently, peracetic acid is being used throughout the world as more people are using fumigation to decontaminate surfaces to reduce the risk of COVID-19 and other diseases.

 Potential for chemical sterilization of prions

 Prions are highly resistant to chemical sterilization.
 Treatment with aldehydes, such as formaldehyde, have actually been shown to increase prion resistance.
-Hydrogen peroxide (3%) for one hour was shown to be ineffective, providing less than 3 logs (10−3) reduction in contamination.
-Iodine, formaldehyde, glutaraldehyde, and peracetic acid also fail this test (one hour treatment).
+Hydrogen peroxide (3%) used for 1 hour was shown to be ineffective, providing less than 3 logs (10−3) reduction in contamination.
+Iodine, formaldehyde, glutaraldehyde, and peracetic acid also fail this test (1 hour treatment).
 Only chlorine, phenolic compounds, guanidinium thiocyanate, and sodium hydroxide reduce prion levels by more than 4 logs; chlorine (too corrosive to use on certain objects) and sodium hydroxide are the most consistent.
 Many studies have shown the effectiveness of sodium hydroxide.

 Radiation sterilization

-Sterilization can be achieved using electromagnetic radiation, such as ultraviolet light, X-rays and gamma rays, or irradiation by subatomic particles such as by electron beams.
+Sterilization can be achieved using electromagnetic radiation, such as ultraviolet light (UV), X-rays, and gamma rays, or irradiation by subatomic particles such as electron beams.
 Electromagnetic or particulate radiation can be energetic enough to ionize atoms or molecules (ionizing radiation), or less energetic (non-ionizing radiation).

 Non-ionizing radiation sterilization

-Ultraviolet light irradiation (UV, from a germicidal lamp) is useful for sterilization of surfaces and some transparent objects.
+UV irradiation (from a germicidal lamp) is useful for sterilization of surfaces and some transparent objects.
 Many objects that are transparent to visible light absorb UV.
 UV irradiation is routinely used to sterilize the interiors of biological safety cabinets between uses, but is ineffective in shaded areas, including areas under dirt (which may become polymerized after prolonged irradiation, so that it is very difficult to remove).
 It also damages some plastics, such as polystyrene foam if exposed for prolonged periods of time.